CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/Static-Routing-Commands.md

 ---
 ## nv show vrf \<vrf-id\> router static \<route-id\>

-Shows configuration information about the specified static route for the specified VRF.
+Shows configuration information about the static route for the specified VRF.

 ### Command Syntax